dominiccarr/dweet.cc-python-lib/README.md

 # dweet.cc-python-lib
-I adapted the old library for dweet.io (defunct) to use dweet.cc
+I adapted the dweepy library (https://github.com/paddycarey/dweepy) for dweet.io (defunct) to use dweet.cc